 In 2019, I set a goal to earn three million points and miles between Sarah and me.
 This was quite the jump from prior years, as we had always earned between one and one and a half million each year.
 By 2019, I was determined to up the ante and really hit it hard.
 Unfortunately, we lost steam at certain periods throughout the year and ended up agonizingly close to our goal.
 While we failed to hit three million in 2019, we set a new record and earned over 2.89 million points and miles.

 Fresh off defeat in 2019, I decided to set the same goal and make darn sure we achieved it.
 I mapped out a credit card strategy.
 Part of this plan was aggressively opening American Express cards last November and December, as it is the best time of the year to do so AND those welcome bonuses would hit our accounts in 2020.
-In all, we added a Business Gold, Hilton Aspire and Amex Green in November and December.
+In all, we added a Business Gold, Hilton Honors Aspire Card from American Express and American Express® Green Card in November and December.
 For good measure, I added the Banco Popular Avianca Vuela Visa on New Year's Eve.
 Later in 2020, we successfully opened our first Chase Business card, a Chase Ink Business Preferred.
 In all, Sarah and I had 12 sign-up bonuses hit our accounts in 2020, four business and eight personal.
 Our list of 2020 cards opened:

 - CitiBusiness AAdvantage Platinum